sqilab20230201/_decsvisa/README.md

 ![rRPC diagnostic](./img/rRPC_diagnostic.jpg)

+**Note: If running with oi.DECS firmware =< 0.5.1, ingore the error "Error parsing response: Length of data record inconsistent with record type" when setting the magnet target.
+You will recieve this error because the data sent back from oi.DECS won't be handled correctly for firmware versions =< 0.5.1.
+The magnet target should still have been set.
+Check the oi.DECS GUI**

 ## Examples

 When running examples or tests it may be useful to increase the logging level.
 This is set inside the `decs_visa_tools/base_logger.py` file